OAGi/Score/docs/user_guide/index.rst

 Ensure that the desired published release is selected in the drop-down *Branch* filter, then see `Create a new code list <#create-a-new-agency-id-list>`__ for detail about form fields.
-It should be noted that “View/Edit Code List” can also be accessed under the “BIE” menu on the top of Score pages.
+It should be noted that "View/Edit Code List" can also be accessed under the "BIE" menu on the top of Score pages.

 .. _edit-detail-of-a-brand-new-code-list-1: